 Staffing and executive recruiting firms vary in their approach, but both serve needed functions.

-Throughout my recruiting career, I’ve had experience in contract and executive recruiting, both at the hourly and salaried functional levels.
-While there are benefits to each search option, they are very different in their approach and the type of service that they each provide.
+The terms are sometimes used interchangeably, but there is a big difference.
+How do you know whether to use a staffing agency or an executive recruiting firm?
+Throughout my recruiting career, I’ve had experience in various types of recruiting.
+While there are benefits to each search option, they differ widely in their approach and the type of service that they each provide.
+So what is the difference between staffing and executive recruiting?

 Staffing firms typically hire for temporary, contract-to-hire and short-term employment opportunities.
 Though there are direct hire-focused staffing firms, there is normally a short turnaround time on finding the professionals needed to fill positions which leads to a “plug and play” approach.
 These firms are working to fill jobs quickly and efficiently and then move on to the next assignment.
 Staffing firms provide a valuable service to contractors and temporary workers as well as employers who need seasonal or contract-based employees.